May the Force be with you!

-Call it a CX platform or CEM for convenience sake, is what enables customer engagement.
+Call it a CX platform or CEM for convenience sake, that is what enables customer engagement.
 What that really is, is a continuous loop of consumer co-created business improvements led by active listening across channels.
-Not for everyone, is the Steve Jobs approach to creating a change.
+The Steve Jobs approach to creating a change is not for everyone.
 Envisioning consumer desire and then creating products and services that revolutionise the world is far from a once in a lifetime occurrence.
 Thankfully for the rest of us, we have technology in the form of CEM to our aid.

 For a platform that listens to and measures insights from consumer and other stakeholders in real-time, it can powerfully organise this information for action and analytics.
 This is the true revolution that CRM promised to deliver but never could & CEM bridges these gaps in the CRM.

 While every CEO talks about customer experience as their key priority, it’s more of a directional statement seldom backed by real initiatives.
 Don’t get me wrong – running a business is complex and there will always be competing priorities for your time and resources.

 “Of all the tools available for improving your quarterly results, a CX improvement program might seem to be more complex and challenging.
 It is the organisation structures and silos, that make ROI calculation more elusive.”

 While this is not true, I can well understand and empathise the predicament.
 Our objective with clients has always been to unshackle these chains and showcase why CX needs to be a burning platform.
 The good news is that a CEM solution is probably the least expensive, and drives the highest ROI amongst a plethora of unyielding business growth tools available in the market.

 I find the smell of customer focus (where it exists) in boardrooms inspiring.
 The challenge today is to channelize this energy.
 I often know in my client meetings if there is a powerful CX program brewing.